 - Ensuring doors/screens/curtains are positioned correctly to prevent the individual from being seen by others

-- Requesting consent before touching or performing personal care on a individual
+- Requesting consent before touching or carrying out personal care on an individual

 - Knocking or speaking before entering an individual’s personal space

 - Ensuring clothing (including hospital gowns) are positioned correctly